LYNCH·LLP

 Questions about Examiner Michael H Hoang

-The allowance rate is the share of decided applications that were allowed.
-It is a historical ratio, not a prediction of any specific application's outcome.
+No. The allowance rate describes the examiner's past decisions on resolved applications.
+It is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION